openbmc/openbmc/poky/documentation/contributor-guide/submit-changes.rst

 The first thing to do is to install Git packages.
 Here is an example on Debian and Ubuntu::

-   sudo aptitude install git-core git-email
+   sudo apt install git-core git-email

 Then, you need to set a name and e-mail address that Git will use to identify your commits::